tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 All we have to do is update `count`, and Vue detects this change.
 It then re-renders our app with the new value!

-There are [some more things to learn](https://vuejs.org/v2/guide/reactivity.html) about Vue's reactivity system if you want to dive deeper.
+Vue's reactivity system has a lot more nuance to it, and I believe it's really important to understand it well if you want to be highly productive with Vue.
+Here are [some more things to learn](https://vuejs.org/v2/guide/reactivity.html) about Vue's reactivity system if you want to dive deeper.

 ## Avoiding naming collisions
-There is another great thing that Vue does that makes developing just a little bit nicer.
+There is another great thing that Vue does that makes developing *just a little bit nicer*.

 Let's define some props and data on a component:
 ```js